 The fan on your air conditioner outside is responsible for conveying the heat from your Hilton Head Island home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional

 This often indicates a lack of power, contactor problems or even a broken thermostat.

 - Frozen coil

-A frozen coil often indicates trouble with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
+A frozen coil typically indicates trouble with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
 Frozen indoor coils could also be the result of low refrigerant.

 Experts recommend that the number one way for a Hilton Head Island area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can quickly diagnose the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!